Viki-coding/community/README.md

 I would also like to include a payment method for events, users could pay for their class or event when they book it.

+Finally I would like to reduce the number of warnings to do with my internal links which I got when I was evaluating the site on the Web Accessible Evaluation Tool.

 *********************************

 <h2>Accessibility</h2>